oracle-livelabs/spatial-graph/spatial-studio/workshops/impact-of-sea-level-rise/introduction/introduction.md

   ![Spatial Studio](./images/spatial-studio.png)

 Spatial Studio operates on spatial data in Oracle Database, meaning tables and views that include Oracle's geometry data type.
-This data be be pre-existing spatial data or non-spatial data which is prepared using Spatial Studio to add geometries based on attributes.
+This data can be pre-existing spatial data or non-spatial data which is prepared using Spatial Studio to add geometries based on attributes.

 Spatial Studio is a Java EE application that may be deployed to Oracle Cloud from the Oracle Cloud Marketplace.
 Spatial Studio can also be deployed manually to Oracle WebLogic or Jetty, or as a self contained pre-deployed Quick Start for testing.